FarmLink-tn/website/README.md

 You can then add a remote and push, or copy the directory into a fresh repository.
 Remember to move or vendor the root-level compatibility files if your deployment still references them.

+## Email delivery configuration

+Both `server/contact.php` and `agrimate-website/server/contact.php` now share the same mailer so a merge will not introduce conflicts.
+Configure delivery with the following optional environment variables:

+- `MAIL_TO_ADDRESS` – Override the destination mailbox (defaults to `contact@farmlink.tn`).
+- `MAIL_FROM_ADDRESS` / `MAIL_FROM_NAME` – Customize the sender identity used in both PHPMailer and the native fallback.
+- `MAIL_ENVELOPE_FROM` – Sets the return-path envelope when PHP's `mail()` transport is used.
+- `MAIL_SMTP_HOST`, `MAIL_SMTP_PORT`, `MAIL_SMTP_USERNAME`, `MAIL_SMTP_PASSWORD`, `MAIL_SMTP_SECURE` – Provide these to send via authenticated SMTP when PHPMailer is available.

+When Composer dependencies (and therefore PHPMailer) are missing, the code falls back to PHP's native `mail()` function with the same headers and an explicit envelope sender to satisfy hosts that require domain-authenticated mail.

 ## AI provider fallback

 The `server/ai.php` endpoint attempts to contact the AI provider specified in the request.
 If the call fails because of a timeout or a 5xx response, it automatically falls back to the other provider.
 The JSON response includes the provider that ultimately served the request so clients can display which service handled the analysis.